harold-fv/Employee-Tracker/README.md

 2. The system will be presented with the following options.

-view all departments,
+view departments,
-view all roles,
+view roles,
-view all employees,
+view employees,
 add a department,
 add a role,
 add an employee,